Satyamaddipati/satyamaddipati.github.io/_pages/about.md

 ### Let's Connect!

-I'm always excited to meet new people, collaborate on interesting projects, or just chat about AI, technology, and life.
+I'm always excited to meet new people, collaborate on interesting projects, or chat about AI, technology, and life.
 Feel free to reach out!

 - 📧 Email: sbmaddipati@wisc.edu
 - 💼 LinkedIn: [Connect with me](https://www.linkedin.com/in/satya-maddipati/)